“Money in Montenegro”

 The exhibition continues with an exhibition of dinars from the Democratic Federal Republic of Yugoslavia, the Federal People’s Republic of Yugoslavia and the Socialist Federal Republic of Yugoslavia.
 The motifs on these banknotes depict work, the state’s renewal, partisans, and symbolise socialism.

-The permanent exhibition also shows money guiding us to socialist Yugoslavia’s collapse through rising inflation since 1986.
+The permanent exhibition also shows money guiding us to socialist Yugoslavia’s collapse through rising inflation from 1986.
 On the 1992 money, there is the National Bank of Yugoslavia coat of arms instead of the SFRY coat of arms.
 The SFRY ceased to exist, and Montenegro and Serbia formed a community called the Federal Republic of Yugoslavia.
-During the sanctions period, one of the highest inflation in recent history prevailed.
+During the sanctions period, one of the highest rates of inflation in recent history prevailed.
 Multiple zeros appeared on the banknotes that came out in series.
 Yugoslavia had the highest denomination on the banknote during the inflation period - 11 zeros on the 500,000,000,000 dinars banknote.
 Hyperinflation was stopped by printing a new dinar of 1994, exhibited in the Money Museum’s permanent exhibition.

-The exhibition ends with the collections of the German mark that replaced the dinar in Montenegro in 2000 and the collection of Montenegro’s legal tender - the euro.
+The exhibition ends with the collections of the German Mark that replaced the Dinar in Montenegro in 2000 and the collection of Montenegro’s legal tender - the Euro.

 Part of the permanent exhibition “Money in Montenegro” is a valuable collection of jubilee coins minted in Yugoslavia and money and perpers issued by the CBCG on the occasion of Montenegrin anniversaries.